Double gold: Humphries finishes off historic bobsled sweep - WHIZ News

 “Kaillie, she’s the best in the world, hands-down, one of the best pilots in the world, men or women, taking the bobsled down the hill,” U.S. assistant coach Brian Shimer said.
 “No question.”

+Like Humphries, Germany’s Francesco Friedrich won double gold at worlds, capping off an easy four-man win later Sunday in 3:35.02.
+It’s the fifth consecutive year that he has swept the two- and four-man golds at either the world championships or Olympics, and his 11th world championship overall.

+The Austrian sled driven by Benjamin Maier was second in 3:35.81, and the German sled driven by Johannes Lochner was third in 3:36.53.

-Sunday marked the end of the major international sliding season for the U.S., counting all three sports — bobsled, skeleton and luge.
-The U.S. teams won 18 medals on the top international sliding circuits this winter, all by women.
-All five of Humphries’ medals were golds.
+Counting all three sliding sports — bobsled, skeleton and luge — American athletes won 18 medals on the top international sliding circuits this winter, all from women.
+Each of Humphries’ five medals were golds; two from worlds, one in World Cup and two in the Monobob World Series.

+“Her experience, patience and talent helped her win this gold medal for Team USA,” U.S. coach Mike Kohn said.

 The U.S. wasn’t sure until December if it would be going overseas to compete in any events.
-These world championship races for bobsled and skeleton were to have been held in Lake Placid, New York over the past two weeks — then moved to Germany because of the pandemic and amid questions about how, or if, international sliders would be able to come to the U.S.
+These world championship races for bobsled and skeleton were to have been held in Lake Placid, New York, over the past two weeks — then moved to Germany because of the pandemic and travel concerns.

 The American teams wound up skipping the first half of the season while determining if their sliders could compete in Europe safely.
 They figured it out in time, and once Humphries got rolling over the past three weeks including the World Cup finale and last weekend’s women’s bobsled title race, she was unstoppable.